 Qualifications, experience and expertise: Michael has been a Solicitor since admission in 1975.
 His practice has involved commercial litigation, advising clients commercially, family law, conveyancing, mortgage finance and estate planning.
-He has been the President of the Jewish Community Council (2003-2005), Chairman of the Anti-Defamation Commission (2005-2007), President of Melbourne Jewish Radio and he was Councillor of the City of Glen Fira from 2005-2005.

-President of Melbourne Jewish Radio and he was Councillor of the City of Glen Eira from 2005-2016 also acting as Deputy Mayor on one occasion.
+He has been the President of the Jewish Community Council (2003-2005), Chairman of the Anti-Defamation Commission (2005-2007), President of Melbourne Jewish Radio and he was Councillor of the City of Glen Eira from 2005-2016 also acting as Deputy Mayor on one occasion.
 He was also contemporaneously with his Presidency of the Jewish Community Council and Vice President of the Executive Council of Australian Jewry.
 He was also a member of the then State Zionist Council and the Zionist Federation of Australia.
 He holds a degree of Bachelor of Laws from the University of Melbourne (1974) and was awarded an Order of Australia (OAM) in 2018.

-Special responsibilities: Chair of Risk Committee
+Special responsibilities: Chairman of Risk Committee